(Last Reviewed: 19-OCT-2016; Last Updated: 19-OCT-2016)

-1. Students must apply to the Office of the Vice Provost/Dean of Students at least five business days prior to their requested date of activity.
+1. Students must submit the Application for Approval of Public Expression Activity to the Office of the Vice Provost/Dean of Students at least five business days prior to their requested date of activity.
 Employees must apply to the Vice President for Human Resources and Compliance within that same time frame.
 Office hours are between the hours of 9:00 a.m. and 5:00 p.m.
 Monday through Friday.

 2. The Vice Provost/Dean of Students or Vice President for Human Resources and Compliance have two business days in which to act on a request and communicate a decision to the person or organization making the request.
 Decisions will take into account both any special circumstances that may relate to College activities and/or the burden the requested activity may place on the College’s safety and administrative staffs.

 3. Public expression activities are authorized to occur only at one or more of the following three locations as assigned by the Vice Provost/Dean of Students or the Vice President for Human Resources and Compliance: